 In the 20th century, the modern roadway system developed as the auto industry became popular.
 The world’s first controlled-access road constructed in the United States is “the Long Island Motor Parkway”.

 Highways are important because they have the ability to move a mass amount of traffic at a high speed in less time.
-These also make transportation and supply chains fast, less expensive, and more effective.
+A highway also makes transportation and supply chains fast and more effective with lower cost.

 The interstate roadway system saves money and time for the lower and middle-class people; allows for generating new activities for new products, services, money, and values.
-The road system plays a very important role in the economic development and growth of any nation.
+Highway road system is playing a very important role in the economic development and growth of countries.

 What is the longest highway in the world?